non/clouseau/README.md

 (See the *Caveats* section to get an idea of the limitations of these kinds of estimates.)

-There is also a compatibility API provided for Java, which exposes static methods (which are easier to call than methods on Scala objects).
+There is also a compatibility API provided for Java.
+This API exposes static methods that should be easier to call from Java than methods on Scala objects.

 ```java
 import clouseau.compat.Calculate;